Heat Pump Water Heaters

 -

-Reduce Emissions: Switching to a heat pump water heater can save as much as 12 tons of CO2 emissions over its lifetime*
+Reduce Emissions: According to the National Laboratory of the Rockies ReStock tool, switching to a heat pump water heater can save as much as 16 tons of CO2 emissions over its lifetime

 -

-Increased Efficiency: 3x more energy efficient than traditional systems
+Increased Efficiency: 3x more energy efficient than traditional gas systems

 -